RSA cryptosystem: Key distribution

-Suppose that Bob wants to send information to Alice.
-If they decide to use RSA, Bob must know Alice's public key to encrypt the message, and Alice must use her private key to decrypt the message.
+Suppose that Bob wants to send secret messages to Alice, or verify messages from Alice.
+If they decide to use RSA, Bob must know Alice's public key to encrypt his secret messages or verify Alice's messages, and Alice must use her private key to decrypt Bob's secret messages or sign her own messages.

-To enable Bob to send his encrypted messages, Alice transmits her public key (n, e) to Bob via a reliable, but not necessarily secret, route.
+To enable Bob to send his encrypted messages or verify her future messages, Alice transmits her public key (n, e) to Bob via a reliable, but not necessarily secret, route.
 Alice's private key (d) is never distributed.

 Encryption

 After Bob obtains Alice's public key, he can send a message M to Alice.